-subject, however, to the following three sentences.
+(j) by Target if, prior to the adoption of this Agreement by the shareholders of Target by the Requisite Target Vote, Target has received a Superior Proposal and has complied with its obligations under Section 6.13 of this Agreement; or subject, however, to the following three sentences.
 If Target elects to exercise its termination right pursuant to this Section 8.1(k), it shall give written notice to Parent.
-Following its receipt of such notice, Parent shall have the option, for a period of five (5) Business Days following receipt of notice from Target, at Parent's sole discretion, to increase the Aggregate Stock Consideration and/or the Aggregate Cash Consideration such that the value of the Determination Date Aggregate Merger Consideration is equal to the value of the Signing Date Aggregate Merger Consideration, multiplied by 0.90.
-If Parent so elects, it shall give prompt written notice to Target of such election and the revised Aggregate Stock Consideration and/or Aggregate Cash Consideration, whereupon no termination shall have occurred pursuant to this Section 8.1(k) and this Agreement shall remain in effect in accordance with its terms (except as the Aggregate Stock Consideration and/or Aggregate Cash Consideration shall have been so modified).
+Following its receipt of such notice, Parent shall have the option, for a period of five (5) Business Days following receipt of notice from Target, at Parent's sole discretion, to increase the Aggregate Stock Consideration and/or the Aggregate Cash Consideration such that the value of the Determination Date Aggregate Merger Consideration is equal to the value of the Signing Date Aggregate Merger Consideration and/or Aggregate Cash Consideration, whereupon no termination and/or Aggregate Cash Consideration, whereupon no termination shall have occurred pursuant to this Section 8.1(k) and this Agreement shall remain in effect in accordance with its terms (except as the Aggregate Stock Consideration and/or Aggregate Cash Consideration shall have been so modified).